wyattweeks/MapR-ES-DB-Spark-Payments/README.md

         $SPARK_PATH/bin/spark-submit --class streaming.SparkKafkaConsumer --master local[2] /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

-## 3 - Create Drill views on the MapR-DB payments table, for use with queries and Tableau Desktop reports that connect to MapR-DB using Drill
-Create the Drill views to use in Tableau reports.
-Tableau-Drill requires views, and does not access the MapR-DB table directly.

-Run these from a terminal window (connected by ssh to the cluster edge node as 'mapr')

-In a new terminal window, ssh to the cluster edge node as 'mapr' and:

-        sqlline
-        !run /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/createDrillViews.sql
-        !quit

-## 4 - Connect Tableau and run a report
+## 4 - Connect Tableau Desktop to the cluster and run a report
-This step assumes you have the Tableau desktop installed on your laptop and explains how to connect the desktop client to Drill, running on your SE Cluster deployment.
+This step assumes you have the Tableau desktop installed on your laptop and explains how to direct-connect the desktop client to the Apache Drill Drillbit on the cluster.
+(Tableau can also connect to Zookeeper, for load-balancing and failover).
 Tableau trial license keys for SE's are available from the FE team (see References section)

 To connect tableau desktop to the Drill service on your SE Cluster deployment:

-        Open Tableau Desktop
+- Open Tableau Desktop Application
-        Open the saved report
+- Open the 'Healthcare_Payments_Map_Report.twb' report from your desktop (created in 'preparing the evironment' section)
-        Update the connection settings
+- When the report opens, you will be prompted for a password to connect to the cluster: click on 'Edit Connection' in this window, to edit the data source and connect to your cluster:

+                connect: Direct
+                server: External IP address obtained from app lariat 'mdn' component of your cluster deployment
+                port: 3110
+                authentication: Username and Password
+                username: mapr
+                password: maprmapr (default)

+- Once connected, refresh the connection, select 'Sheet 1' in the Tableau workbook, and enter 'presentation view' to demonstrate the report

+                This report is refreshed automatically, so that new data streaming into the MapR-DB payments table will be displayed on the Map report

 ## Note: The following steps are demonstrated from a command line interface, and therefore may not be applicable to all demonstration audiences.